jshttp/on-finished/README.md

 Attach a listener to listen for the response to finish.
 The listener will be invoked only once when the response finished.
 If the response finished to to an error, the first argument will contain the error.
+If the response has already finished, the listener will be invoked.

 Listening to the end of a response would be used to close things associated with the response, like open files.